SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

         number += i // this a read from i and then a write to number }

-Finally, the *how long* of a memory access refers to whether the compiler needs *instantaneous* access or *long-term* access.
+Finally, the *duration* of a memory access refers to whether the code needs *instantaneous* access or *long-term* access.

 An access is *instantaneous* if no other code can execute on the same thread while the access in question is happening.